wp-plugins/theme-tweaker-lite/readme.txt

 = New in this Release =

-Proper use of SESSION variables.
+Proper session initialization.

 == Upgrade Notice ==

-= 3.12 =
+= 3.13 =

-Proper use of SESSION variables.
+Proper session initialization.

 == Screenshots ==